Web accessibility allows everyone, including people with disabilities, to perceive, understand, navigate and interact with our content.

 My image conveys simple information

-The description should convey the content of the image as concisely as possible to provide access to the content of the image without burdening users with superfluous details.
+The description should convey the content of the image as concisely as possible to provide access to the content of the image without burdening users with unnecessary details.

 My image conveys complex information